-The integrated bitstream used for configuring a SpartanXL daisy chain is not a simple concatenation of the configuration files for the individual devices.
-PromGen must be used to join the files.
-This utility only combines binary (.bit) files, which the BitGen utility readily supplies.
-PromGen takes the binary files for the different devices, strips off the title declarations and the headers, merges the data frames, and, finally, adds a new header at the top.
-The output file is a hex file (no title declaration).
-If a rawbits file is desired, then use the hex2bits utility.
-Hex2bits is available in both zip and tar versions and can be downloaded from WebLINX using the method that was recommended for makesrc and pconfig in the preceding section.
-Consult the accompanying read-me file for information on how to use Hex2bits.
+The integrated bitstream used for configuring a Spartan-XL daisy chain is not a simple concatenation of the configuration files for the individual devices.
+The PROM File Formatter must be used to join the files.
+This program will combine the binary (.bit) files from each device into a single HEX file.
+PROM File Formatter takes the binary files for the different devices, strips off the title declarations and the headers, merges the data frames, and, finally, adds a new header at the top.